WATDAHECKLOL-Studios/Vulnerabilities/SCP Roleplay Classic/README.md

 ## Thankfully the patches were done way too late, we already had our fun, I am sure you miss us!

+"What is happening" - A random 40 year old in VC's reaction to the map being teleported into the void.